python-poetry/poetry/docs/docs/pyproject.md

 "Bug Tracker" = "https://github.com/python-poetry/poetry/issues"
 ```

-If you publish you package on PyPI, they will appear in the `Project Links` section.
+If you publish your package on PyPI, they will appear in the `Project Links` section.

 ## Poetry and PEP-517